-3 Credits A broad overview of theory, research, and applications in human psychological development from conception to death.
+A broad overview of theory, research, and applications in human psychological development from conception to death.
 Using the lifespan developmental perspective, patterns of growth, change, and stability in various domains of development (e.g., physical, cognitive, social, and personality) are examined.
 Furthermore, the interaction of domains within the context in which development occurs is emphasized (e.g., the interaction of biological, psychological, and sociological factors within a sociohistorical context).
-This course is for non-psychology majors.
 Prerequisite: PSY 100.

-PSY 232 Research Methods and Statistics I
+PSY 232 Research Methods and Reporting

-An introduction to the methods used in psychological research including descriptive, predictive, and experimental procedures with emphasis on the appropriate use of statistics.
-Laboratory work develops skills in literature review, hypothesis formulation, data collection, data analysis and interpretation, and scientific report writing.
-Prerequisite: PSY 100; Pre- or Co-requisite: MTH 140.
+An exploration of the methods used in psychological research with a focus on research design and ethics.
+Laboratory work develops skills in literature review and scientific report writing.
+Prerequisites: PSY 100